Nail Psoriasis vs Toenail Fungus 2026 | How to Tell

 When to See a Podiatrist

 See a podiatrist if you have thickened, discoloured toenails that have not responded to OTC antifungal treatment, if you have known psoriasis and are uncertain whether your toenail changes are psoriasis or superimposed fungus, or if you want confirmation of diagnosis before starting oral antifungal medication.
 Dr. Biernacki performs in-office nail clipping for laboratory analysis, provides complete nail diagnosis, and offers MLS laser therapy for confirmed toenail fungus as an alternative to oral medication.
-Schedule online or call (810) 206-1402 — Howell and Bloomfield Hills, Michigan.
+Schedule online or call (810) 206-1402 — Howell and Bloomfield Township, Michigan.

 Dr. Tom’s Recommended Products for Toenail Fungus